HomeDing/homeding.github.io/elements/device.md

 ### Deep Sleep mode

 **sleep** -  To start a deep sleep a `sleep=true` action needs to be send to the device element.
 A `sleep=false` action will disable any sleep mode until next restart.
+See also [deep sleep mode](/boards/deepsleep.md).

 **sleeptime** -  The time a devices sleeps when a sleep action was sent to the device element.